nsantti/checkers/README.md

   - No longer highlighting the squares where each piece can go
     - Instead, an arrow is drawn to show where each piece can go
   - Added keypressed function
-    - Clicking the 'm' button on the keyboard makes a random move
+    - Pressing the 'm' button on the keyboard makes a random move

 &nbsp;
 - 6/15/18